DQueiser/DQTravelSpots/WeeklyReflection.md

  * Added a data lookup and display, including a servlet.

 For some reason adding a simple data lookup to this project turned into a beat-my-head-against-the-wall expedition.
 But at the last minute, with some help from Paula, it started to work all over the place.
 So I quickly deployed it to AWS and ran far away from the laptop so as not to screw it up before class time.
 And also, our Trunk-or-Treat contribution turned out meh, but my daughter was happy.
 On to the next hurdle.

+### Week 10

+11/6/2019 - 2 hours

+Tasks Completed:
+ * None

+This week was all about getting caught up with Week 9 activities as well as working on the group project.
+I looked at setting up a generic DAO, but spent no time on it.

+### Week 11

+11/13/2019 - 16.5 hours

+Tasks Completed:
+ * Added a generic DAO and tested.

+Much of this week was again spent on the group project - my task was setting up test cases - as well as doing research for my professional presentation.
+I am learning a lot about AWS Rekognition, although I am not sure if I wil have an app pointing to it by 11/27.
+There is a sample app on the AWS website which I can use, in any case.
+This week I added a generic DAO to my independent project and tested with it.
+I will be focused on the JSPs over the next week or so.